eshazen/scope-clock/hardware/psu/README.md

 * C13 should be much bigger, maybe 4700uF
 * Bridge footprints are wrong (holes way too small)
 * Relay wiring is incorrect
+* Can't use the S4 or S6 outputs of the CW multipler, only S5, S7.
+Maybe add an S3 tap?
+In any case, fix J14 wiring.

 ## Requirements